demergent-labs/azle/the_azle_book/src/stable_structures.md

     name: text,
     userId: Principal
 });
+type Recording = typeof Recording.tsType;

+const AudioRecorderError = Variant({
+    RecordingDoesNotExist: Principal,
+    UserDoesNotExist: Principal
+});
+type AudioRecorderError = typeof AudioRecorderError.tsType;

-let users = StableBTreeMap(Principal, User, 0);
+let users = StableBTreeMap<Principal, User>(0);
-let recordings = StableBTreeMap(Principal, Recording, 1);
+let recordings = StableBTreeMap<Principal, Recording>(1);
 ```

 Notice that each `StableBTreeMap` has a unique `memory id`.
+You can begin to create basic database CRUD functionality by creating one `StableBTreeMap` per entity.
+It's up to you to create functionality for querying, filtering, and relations. `StableBTreeMap` is not a full-featured database solution, but a fundamental building block that may enable you to achieve more advanced database functionality.

+Demergent Labs plans to deeply explore database solutions on the IC in the future.

 ## Caveats

-### Performance
+### CandidType Performance

-Azle's `StableBTreeMap` uses Candid encoding and decoding to store and retrieve all values.
 Azle's Candid encoding/decoding implementation is currently not well optimized, and Candid may not be the most optimal encoding format overall, so you may experience heavy instruction usage when performing many `StableBTreeMap` operations in succession.
 A rough idea of the overhead from our preliminary testing is probably 1-2 million instructions for a full Candid encoding and decoding of values per `StableBTreeMap` operation.

+For these reasons we recommend using the `stableJson` `Serializable object` (the default) instead of `CandidType` `Serializable objects`.

 ### Migrations

 Migrations must be performed manually by reading the values out of one `StableBTreeMap` and writing them into another.
 Once a `StableBTreeMap` is initialized to a specific `memory id`, that `memory id` cannot be changed unless the canister is completely wiped and initialized again.

+### Canister

+`Canister` values do not currently work with the default `stableJson` implementation.
+If you must persist `Canister`s, consider using the `Canister` `CandidType object` as your `Serializable object` in your `StableBTreeMap`, or create a custom `replacer` or `reviver` for `stableJson` that handles `Canister`.